-- Not send messages under a false identity; - Not access e-mail, files, and/or other documents of other users without permission; - Not access websites that contain inappropriate or illegal material, including those that contain content that is pornographic or sexual in nature, from any computer or other technological device on school property; - Not us the internet for financial gain, political or commercial activity; or - Not use the system for purchasing products or services.
+- Not send messages under a false identity; - Not access e-mail, files, and/or other documents of other users without permission; - Not use the Internet or other electronic communications to threaten district students, employees, or volunteers, including off school property if the conduct causes a substantial disruption to the educational environment. - Not access websites that contain inappropriate or illegal material, including those that contain content that is pornographic or sexual in nature, from any computer or other technological device on school property; - Not us the internet for financial gain, political or commercial activity; or - Not use the system for purchasing products or services.